5.17 Children Missing from Care and Home

 The purpose of the intervention meeting is to review the actions taken up to this point, and satisfy themselves that all possible steps are being taken to locate and return the child.
 The meeting should also consider what actions are required to reduce the risk of significant harm.
 The meeting should try to identify any ‘push’ or ‘pull’ factor in the case and in the case of ‘pull’ factors it may be necessary to target those in the community who harbour the missing person or exploit them with regard to crime, sex or drugs.

-This is the crucial means of avoiding serious escalation and must, therefore, be given high priority by all concerned.
+This level of intervention meeting is the crucial stage in avoiding serious escalation and must, therefore, be given high priority by all concerned.

 7.7 Unaccompanied Asylum Seeking Children

 For unaccompanied asylum seeking children the following additional steps should be undertaken:

 - The UK Visas and Immigration (UKVI) Local Team should also be notified within 24 hours of the child being considered missing from care.
 Regular contact should be maintained to ensure that the local authority is informed if the child has been detained or returned to their country of origin by the UKVI;

 - If the child has a legal representative, they should also be notified;

 - If and when the child returns, the above agencies should be informed.

 When managing longer, or significant, missing episodes of unaccompanied asylum seeking children, the strategy meeting will have an agreed action plan as well as a review date.
 The review may be held linked to the child’s LAC review, which may be brought forward.